 I’ve resisted the urge to paint this incomplete picture for a while.
-But when I started writing this some months ago it would have been my dad’s birthday.
-This got me thinking about him and about how I’m heading towards the age he was when my mum had me.
-And I’ve written about my valient, single-minded belligerent old bugger of a mum but not about him at all really.
-The funny thing is I came to realise late that my mum, despite our differences, was a hero, whereas I grew up convinced my dad was one despite his best efforts to not be in anyway connected with what I now suspect he thought would have been a daft idea, he just wanted to grow fruit and veg, eat what he grew and make wine out of what was left and silently drink the profits of the excess, enjoy the odd players and read the paper in his chair next to the Parkray, or pore over the horse racing or football pools, have fish and chips on Friday, and go to the pub a couple of times a week.
+I started writing this some months ago, it would have been my dad’s birthday, that got me thinking about him and about how I’m heading towards the age he was when my mum had me.
+And I’ve written about my valiant, single-minded, belligerent old bugger of a mum but not about him at all really.
+The funny thing is I came to realise late that my mum, despite our differences, was a hero, whereas I grew up convinced my dad was one despite his best efforts to not be in any way connected with what I now suspect he thought would have been a daft, he just wanted to grow fruit and veg, eat what he grew and make wine out of what was left and quietly drink the profits of the excess, enjoy the odd players and read the paper in his chair next to the Parkray, or pore over the horse racing or football pools, have fish and chips on Friday, and go to the pub a couple of times a week.
 He was quiet – almost silent, funny in a strange way – using voices to express things he found difficult.

-Opposites attract.
-He was a quietly funny chap almost transparent against the noisy background, niftily chaperoning the immense balloon of energy that was my mum.
-He stopped her banging into awkward social situations and preventing fights like some grey unflinching buffer trying to hold back the spinning wheels and screeching sparks of a runaway train.
-He did it seamlessly, it looked effortless.
+Opposites attract, this quietly funny man was almost transparent against the noisy background that was my mum, niftily chaperoning the intense balloon of energy – he stopped her banging into awkward social situations and prevented fights like some unflinching buffer trying to hold back the screeching wheels and sparks of a runaway train.
+He did so seamlessly, effortlessly, a very quiet, calm mediator.
 He worked at HMSO in Norwich counting beans and filling in columns in ledgers in the final part of an maybe slightly unexpected career as an accountant for The Stationery Office, at which point I should rewind a bit.

 He was born in Leyton in 1912, the fifth of seven children.
 They lived in a modest terrace just off the Leyton High Road, which his parents had originally shared with their brother and sister Albert and Samuel Stone and Florence and Lizzie Giggins.
-Respectively they had moved from Hoxton and Hackney out to the ‘new’ estates, the ones we now see as forming part of our everyday inner city picture, that band of Victorian housing stock.
-When Dad was born they still all lived in the little bay-fronted house in Carnarvon Road.
+Respectively they had moved from Hoxton and Hackney out to the ‘new’ estates, the ones we now see as forming part of our everyday ‘old’ inner city picture, that band of Victorian housing stock.
+When Dad was born they still all lived in a little bay-fronted house in Carnarvon Road.
 His father was a turner; a semi-skilled manual labourer working for British Xylonite in Higham’s Park, Hale End in Walthamstow.
-Xylonite is celluloid to us.
-Albert was just to old to get drafted during the Great War, and so was all present and correct during the years of the Great War with his tall thin father and rotund little mother, my gran Florence at home, my grandad working as a toolmaker in a factory famous for producing Ping Pong balls.
+Albert was just too old to be drafted into the Great War, and so all was present and correct during the years of the Great War with his tall thin father and rotund little mother, my gran Florence at home, my grandad working as a toolmaker in a factory famous for producing Ping Pong balls.

-He had as far as I can work out a fairly standard life in one of the poorer parts of London.
-Left school at fourteen, educated to the extent that he worked in various places and became a clerk.
-In his early twenties he suddenly found he didn’t have a job, he applied for a several with no luck, the last of which was at Ilford Photographic.
+He had as far as I can work out a fairly normal life in one of the poorer parts of London.
+Left school at fourteen, educated to the extent expected, he was good at maths resulting in a job as a clerk at the Wanstead Infant Orphan Asylum.
+At some point he was made unemployed and applied for a a job at Ilford Photographic.
 He didn’t hear anything back so he gave up and enlisted in the RAF.
-He was of course going to be a pilot.
-Were it not for his awful eyesight he might have been, in fact his eyesight, like mine, is so bad they wouldn’t let him near a plane at all.
-But, he had a job and some sort of future.
-Unknown to him, the shadow of the crackpot authoritarians of twentieth century Europe were falling long over him.
+He was of course going to be a pilot, were it not for his terrible eyesight he might have been, in fact his eyesight, like mine, is so bad they wouldn’t let him near a plane at all.
+But, he had a job and some sort of future again.
+Unknown to him, the shadow of the twentieth century authoritarians of Europe were falling long over them.
 And as the sun rose on into the middle of the century so the shadow shortened.

 He met my mum on a double date, a garrulous song thrush of a girl, she was his pal’s date for the day.
 In a hammered heartbeat between the shifting beats of the train back from Clacton he whispered to her that he had met the woman he would marry.
 In the early Autumn of 1937 he did.
 They continued in their jobs and planned ahead and in late 1939 in that ever shortening shadow from the sun he found out they were to be a parents for the first time.